ET-z/engg1340-119/README.md

 ```

 > [!CAUTION]
 > Make sure your terminal is big enough to run the game!
+> Resizing the screen, lowering the font size in your terminal or changing to another terminal are proven methods.
+The screen size is set so that the UX is optimized

 ---

 ## How to play the game

+Refer to the tutorial (t) on the initial menu screen.

 > [!NOTE]
 > For the best experience, we recommend playing the official [soundtrack](https://www.youtube.com/watch?app=desktop&v=tZmq052Cf_Q&ab_channel=Tobythefloof) in the background!